Text consolidated by Valsts valodas centrs (State

 (buildings, structures, equipment, including the costs of energy

-(costs for the obtaining of patents and acquisition of
+(costs of the acquisition of patents and technology and the

-software) made in the fixed assets of a zone capital company or a
+fixed assets of a zone capital company or licensed capital

-licensed capital company, and also of a zone authority or free
+company, and also a zone authority or a free port authority which

 a) are provided for in the contract concluded between the zone